peterhinch/micropython-nano-gui/README.md

 ## 3.1 Application Initialisation

-The GUI is initialised by issuing:
+The GUI is initialized by issuing:
 ```python
 from color_setup import ssd
 ```